sgeorgevv/user-api/README.md

 # RESTful API with Flask, Flask-RESTful, and MySQL

 This is a simple RESTful API developed with Flask and Flask-RESTful, using MongoDB as the database via MYSQLAlchemy.
 It's a basic user management system where you can register new users, login with registered users, and get or update the user's data.
 All user passwords are securely hashed before being stored.
+Make sure you have your SQL database set up and running on the correct port.

 ## Features